-Students pursuing Program-focused Honors complete a project of interest in a discipline or concentration offered by the college.
+Students pursuing Honors in the Discipline complete a project of interest in a discipline or concentration offered by the college.
 The project typically stems from a student’s academic interests and could take form as a research study, design concept, music composition, performance, media production, or any other type of focused work in a subject addressed within CAMD.

 Supervised by a dedicated CAMD faculty member, the project must first go through a proposal phase, which is presented to and approved by both the faculty supervisor and department chair.

-At the conclusion of the project, Program-focused Honors candidates present their work to the dean of the college, to the supervising instructor, to fellow students who, during that term, have also completed their Program-focused Honors project, and to others in attendance at a publicized college event.
+At the conclusion of the project, Honors in the Discipline candidates present their work to the dean of the college, to the supervising faculty member, to fellow students who, during that term, have also completed their Program-focused Honors project, and to others in attendance at a publicized college event.

-Students who successfully complete the requirements for College Honors in their major will be graduated with the accolade: “Honors in [Major]” on their Northeastern University transcript.
+Students who successfully complete the requirements for Honors in the Discipline in their major will be graduated with the accolade: “Honors in [Major]” on their Northeastern University transcript.

-Students are eligible for Program-focused Honors in the College of Arts, Media and Design if they:
+Students are eligible for Honors in the Discipline in the College of Arts, Media and Design if they:

 - Are Juniors or Seniors in the college with a GPA of 3.5 or better.
 (Individual departments may have additional GPA and/or other requirements.)

-- Have completed a proposal approved by a supervising instructor and the department chair (or simply a department chair in the case of combined majors).
+- Have completed a proposal approved by a supervising faculty member and the department chair (or simply a department chair in the case of combined majors).

 - Complete the project as described and approved.